junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "You mean that finger painting?
 What's with the artwork?"
 Bobby eyes the sigil that he has stared at for so long these past few days that he'd already memorized the thing.
 It's barely visible now.
 Barely anything more than a smudged bloodstain.

-Cas follows his gaze, his frowns deeper.
+Cas follows his gaze, his frown deepening.
 "Is there any other angels coming around this place while I was unconscious?" he glares at Bobby.

 Bobby shrugs.
 "Not that I know of."

 Cas looks into him, voice graver.
 "Did you... pray to them?"

-Bobby tilts his head, having a bad feeling but has to defend himself.
+Bobby tilts his head, having a bad feeling yet has to defend himself.
 "Well, you were out, boys need a ride home, what else was I supposed to do?
 So yeah, distress call."

 Cas looks like he was about to snap, but decides at the last second to turn it into a sigh.
 His lips thin into a line.
 "You might've just put both of us in extreme danger -- me especially.
 Raphael might've already heard it and find where I am, could already be closing in.
 I could be dead any minute now if it's not still shielding me."